benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 visible:    false
 ---

 *Ed.
 Note: this post is in my voice, but it was co-written with [Kevin Jamieson](http://people.eecs.berkeley.edu/~kjamieson/about.html).
-Kevin made all of the awesome plots too.*
+Kevin provided all of the awesome plots too.*

 It's all the rage in machine learning these days to build complex, deep pipelines with thousands of tunable parameters.
 Now, I don't mean parameters that we learn by stochastic gradient descent.
 But I mean architectural concerns, like the value of the regularization parameter, the size of a convolutional window, or the breadth of a spatio-temporal tower of attention.
 Such parameters are typically referred to as *hyperparameters* to contrast against the parameters learned during training.
 These structural parameters are not learned, but rather descended upon by a lot of trial-and-error and fine tuning.

 Automating such hyperparameter tuning is one of the most holy grails of machine learning.
 And people have tried for decades to devise algorithms that can quickly prune bad configurations and maximally overfit to the test set.
 This problem is ridiculously hard, because the problems in question become mixed-integer, nonlinear, and nonconvex.
 The default approach to the hyperparameter tuning problem is to resort to *black-box optimization* where one tries to find optimal settings by only receiving function values and not using much other auxiliary information about the optimization problem.

 Black-box optimization is hard.
 It's hard in the most awful senses of optimization.
 Even when we restrict our attention to  continuous problems, black-box optimization is completely intractable in high dimensions.
 To guarantee that you are within a factor of two of optimality requires an exponential number of function evaluations.
 Roughly the number of queries scales as $O(2^d)$ where $d$ is the dimension.
-What's particularly terrible it is easy to construct "needle-in-the-haystack" problems where this exponential complexity is real.
+What's particularly terrible is that it easy to construct "needle-in-the-haystack" problems where this exponential complexity is real.
 That is, where no algorithm will ever find a good solution.
 Moreover, it is hard to construct an algorithm that outperforms random guessing on these problems.

 ## Bayesian inference to the rescue?